-Introduce newly potted plants slowly to direct sunlight, a process called ‘hardening off’.
-For more information on ‘hardening off,’ we have details in our 7 Tips To Successfully Grow Basil At Home here.
+Introduce newly potted pepino melon plants slowly to direct sunlight, a process called ‘hardening off’.

-Place 10cm pepino cuttings in pots of well-draining soil.
+Place the 4-inch (10cm) pepino melon cuttings in pots of well-draining soil.
 Keep the pots in a well-lit spot out of direct sunlight.
 Water daily.

-Within a few weeks, roots will form and plants can be ‘hardened off’ before planting into the garden.
+Within a few weeks, roots will form and pepino melon plants can be ‘hardened off’ before planting into the garden.

 Pepino will also grow roots from branches that touch the ground.
 You can encourage this by laying a branch on the ground and covering a portion of the branch with soil.

-Pepino fruit is susceptible to pest attack similar to those in the same nightshade family, tomato and chilli for example.
+Pepino melon fruit is susceptible to pest attacks similar to those in the same nightshade family, tomato and chili for example.
 A simple organic solution is to use an exclusion bag on the fruit.
 Simply tie an exclusion bag (organza bags work well and you can purchase them here) around the fruit while it is small, with a bag large enough to accommodate the fruit to full size.

-If you’re growing pepino in a container to bring indoors during winter, it may come under attack by spider mite or aphids.
-You can use an organic neem oil spray to treat the plant.
-You can purchase Neem Oil here.
+If you’re growing pepino melon in a container to bring indoors during winter, it may come under attack by spider mites or aphids.
+You can use neem oil to treat the plant.

-Pepino is a low maintenance perennial food plant that will work hard for you in the garden.
-Once you discover how easy it is to grow, you will be glad you came to know this easy plant with delicious fruit.
-So why not add a pepino bush to your garden?
+Pepino is a low-maintenance perennial food plant that will work hard for you in the garden.
+Once you discover how easy it is to grow Pepino Melon, you will be glad you came to know this easy plant with delicious fruit.
+So why not add a Pepino Melon bush to your garden?

 - How to Grow Watermelons: Planting, Caring and Harvesting Watermelons